lorensen/VTKExamples/src/VTKBook/Chapter3.md

 Every actor has a transformation matrix that controls its location and scaling in world space.
 The actor's geometry is defined by a model in model coordinates.
 We specify the actor's location using orientation, position, and scale factors along the coordinate axes.
 In addition, we can define an origin around which the actor rotates.
 This feature is useful because we can rotate the actor around its center or some other meaningful point.

-The orientation of an actor is determined by rotations stored in an orientation vector ( O~x~ *,,*O~y~ O~z~ ).
+The orientation of an actor is determined by rotations stored in an orientation vector (Ox,Oy, Oz).
 This vector defines a series of rotational transformation matrices.
 As we saw in the previous section on transformation matrices, the order of application of the transformations is not arbitrary.
 We have chosen a fixed order based on what we think is natural to users.
 The order of transformation is a rotation by O y around the y axis, then by around Ox the x axis, and finally by O z around the z axis.
 This ordering is arbitrary and is based on the standard camera operations.
 These operations (in order) are a camera azimuth, followed by an elevation, and then a roll (**Figure3-15**).

 All of these rotations take place around the origin of the actor.
 Typically this is set to the center of its bounding box, but it can be set to any convenient point.
 There are many different methods for changing an actor’s orientation.
 RotateX(), RotateY(), and RotateZ() are common methods that rotate about their respective axes.
 Many systems also include a method to rotate about a userdefined axis.
 In the Visualization Toolkit the RotateXYZ() method is used to rotate around an arbitrary vector passing through the origin.